vvzen/openimageio-dockerized/README.md

 - [build-stage] Compile OpenImageIO and link against these third-party libraries
 - [build-stage] Copy the required share libraries (.so files) needed to use OIIO at runtime
 - [build-stage] Use `patchelf` to set the RPATH of all libraries to be relative
-  - This effectively makes them easy to relocate and move around
+  - This makes them easy to relocate and install wherever you want
 - [export-stage] Copy a tarball (`oiio-dist.tar.gz`) into your local filesystem
   - This will contain the required headers and libs and binaries